persapiens/Course/HW/HW-P.md

 1. Build Docker image.

 Build a docker image that will contain all the tools needed for performing your image build.
-For example, you will want to install `mkiofs` for creating an ISO, and `e2fsprogs` for formating a filesystem of a raw image.
+For example, you will want to install `mkisofs` for creating an ISO, and `e2fsprogs` for formating a filesystem of a raw image.

 Extend the `images/Dockerfile` to complete this step.